 Why Organisational Memory Matters More Than AI Agents Right Now

 Every organisation wants agents.
-Very few have built the memory infrastructure that makes agents useful.
-The limiting factor in most AI deployments is not agent capability.
-It is the quality of the context agents can actually draw on.
+Far fewer have built the memory that makes them useful.
+In most AI deployments, the real limit isn't the agent.
+It's the context the agent can actually use.

 Overview